 Editing Animation Curves

-We have created a basic animation in previous sections of this documentation.
-However, sometimes we need to implement easing effects, such as EaseInOut between two key frames.
-How is this achieved in the animation editor?
+Basic animations were created in the previous sections of this documentation.
+However, sometimes it is necessary to implement easing effects, such as EaseInOut between two key frames.
+How is this achieved in the Animation panel?

 First, two unequal key frames need to be created on a track, such as two key frames on position, from 0,0 to 100,100.